Va-Ns/Pythonized-Bag-of-Visual-Words/README.md

 This project is a Python implementation of the Bag of Visual Words model, inspired by the MATLAB code from the [ICCV of 2005](https://people.csail.mit.edu/fergus/iccv2005/bagwords.html).
 It's currently a work in progress, with some components still being translated from MATLAB to Python.

-## Project Status

-⚠️ **Work in Progress** ⚠️
-This repository is actively being developed.
-Some features are still being implemented and tested.

 ## Project Highlights

 - **Feature Extraction**: Uses SIFT (Scale-Invariant Feature Transform) for detecting points of interest